An Engager's Guide to IR35

 What is the difference between inside and outside IR35?

-- “Inside IR35”: If you determine that the contractor is working in a manner similar to an employee, they are classified as “inside IR35”.
+- “Inside IR35” (Off-Payroll Working rules apply): If you determine that the contractor is working in a manner similar to an employee, they are classified as “inside IR35”.
 This means you or the fee payer must deduct tax and NIC from their payments.
 Essentially, you treat the contractor for tax purposes as you would an employee.

-- “Outside IR35”: If you determine that the contractor is genuinely self-employed, they are classified as “outside IR35”.
+- “Outside IR35” (Off-Payroll Working rules do not apply): If you determine that the contractor is genuinely self-employed, they are classified as “outside IR35”.
 In this case, payments are made gross, and the contractor remains responsible for their own tax affairs.

 How is IR35 status decided?

-Here is a high-level look at some of the main factors that decide status and must be considered for each and every contract:
+Here’s a high-level look at some of the main factors that decide status and must be considered for each and every contract:

 Control: This relates to the client’s rights and the extent of control they exert over the worker.
 It looks at control over ‘what’ tasks are performed and the ‘how,’ ‘when,’ and ‘where’ of their execution.